Mullet, Red, Striped red mullet

 Stock area — North Sea, Eastern English Channel and Skagerrak and Kattegat (Northern Area)

 Red mullet stocks are not formally assessed but survey data from the North Sea indicate a considerable increase in the stock size since the 1990s and a more recent decrease.
-The stock is also being fished at a high level.
-There is no EU management for the species, which is a cause for concern, as red mullet is taken in both targeted fisheries and as bycatch.
-A minimum landing size of 15 cm is enforced in the jurisdiction of the Cornish Inshore Fisheries Conservation Authority.
+Fishing pressure is too high and a market for small fish encourages irresponsible management of the fishery.
+There is no legislation to control catches which is a cause for concern, as red mullet is taken in both targeted fisheries and as bycatch.
+A minimum landing size of 15 cm is enforced only within the jurisdiction of the Cornish Inshore Fisheries Conservation Authority.
 Although this is just below 16 cm, the size at which they mature (in the English Channel), this is the only management measure for this species, so fish from this area is the best choice currently available.
 There is also a voluntary Code of Practice for netting red mullet in the Cornwall IFCA district to help reduce bycatch and discards in seasonal fisheries for red mullet.
 Avoid eating immature fish (less than 16 cm) and fresh (not previously frozen) fish caught during the summer spawning season (May-July).

 Red mullet is a member of the Mullidae family.
 Distributed throughout the world in tropical and warm temperate seas, it is one of two species found in the Mediterranean (the other being Mullus barbatus).
 It is also found as far north as Britain and Ireland in summer.
 They prefer deep water and warm temperatures.
 Young fish are distributed in coastal areas, in waters of low salinity, while adults have a more offshore distribution and are found at high salinity.
 It can attain a length of 45 cm and is reported to live up to 10 years.
 It has distinctive barbels - sensory organs - with which it detects food in the sea bed.
 This is the reason for its alternative name - goat fish.
 Spawns in May-July in the Channel area.
 Becomes sexually mature at 2 years at about 22 cm length.
 In the English Channel, the species matures at approximately 16 cm.
 The estimated age at sexual maturity is 1 year old in the Bay of Biscay at approximately 15.5 cm.